-Here, we provide more intuition for \eqref{eq:prob_dice}.
-We refer to RHS as the RHS of \eqref{eq:prob_dice} for simplicity.
-As $\zeta^{*}(s, a)$ will be the distribution correction ratio, $\lambda$ is the Lagrangian coefficient to ensures $\zeta^{*}(s, a)$'s expectation to be $1$. $\nu$ can be viewed as similar the $Q$, with the first line of the RHS gives the normalized expected per-step reward of policy $\pi_T$.
-Therefore, Line 3 and 4 together can be viewed as the expected single-step \textit{bellman error}.
-This will be even clear if you refer to the Fenchel Duality and set $g_2(\zeta) = \frac{1}{2}\zeta^2$, with $\zeta$ as the dual variable.
-We refer interested readers to the original paper \cite{bestdice} for more details.
+We now provide intuitions for \eqref{eq:prob_dice}.
+For simplicity, we refer to RHS as the RHS of \eqref{eq:prob_dice}.
+As $\zeta^{*}(s, a)$ is the distribution correction ratio, $\lambda$ is the Lagrangian coefficient to ensure the expectation of $\zeta^{*}(s, a)$ to be $1$. $\nu$ can be viewed as a synonym to the $Q$, with the first line of the RHS giving the normalized expected per-step reward of policy $\pi_T$.
+Line 3 and 4 together can be viewed as the expected single-step \textit{bellman error}, which becomes clear if referring to the Fenchel Duality and setting $g_2(\zeta) = \frac{1}{2}\zeta^2$.
+We refer interested readers to the original paper \citep{bestdice} for more details.

-Directly applying above DICE algorithms to the off-policy RL settings casts great optimization difficulties.
-Since OPE algorithms assume a fixed target policy and a static replay buffer with sufficient state-action space coverage \cite{nachum2019dualdice}, while in the RL setting both the target policy and the replay buffer are changing during training.
-We make three modifications to~\eqref{eq:prob_dice} to make it applicable in our off-policy actor-critic framework.
+Directly applying the above DICE algorithms to the off-policy RL settings cast great optimization difficulties.
+While OPE assumes a fixed target policy and a static replay buffer with sufficient state-action space coverage \citep{nachum2019dualdice}, in RL, both the target policy and the replay buffer change during training.
+We thus make three modifications to~\eqref{eq:prob_dice} to overcome the challenges.